gabfr/work-around-the-world/README.md

 ![Stackoverflow RSS Feed DAG](https://raw.githubusercontent.com/gabfr/work-around-the-world/master/images/stackoverflow_jobs_rss_feed_dag.png)

+#### Angel.co jobs DAG

+ - Id: `angel_co_jobs_dag`
+ - Source Type: HTML Crawling (selenium)

+This DAG uses selenium to crawl the angel.co website and store all the HTML that contains job vacancies.

+#### Algolia Search Index Jobs DAG

+ - Id: `algoliasearch_index_jobs_dag`
+ - Source Type: Warehouse (Database)

+This DAG takes care of fetching all inserted jobs within the `job_vacancies` table and index it on the instant search engine called Algolia.

 ## Data Schema

 The purpose of this project is to assemble a dataset to ease query for jobs of a determined set of skills or company.